 Our heritage of over 150 Years

-It all began way back in 1865 with the opening of a shop on Glovers Row in the city centre.
+1865 – First opening of a shop on Glovers Row in Carlisle City Centre standing near the Market Cross.

 During those early days in Bank Street rent for the shop was paid for not with money, but with six cases of dog meat.
 This was the only form of payment requested by the solicitors Bright, Brown and Strong who occupied the offices above the store.